The lacrimal gland lies in the superolateral aspect of the orbit. It is part of the lacrimal apparatus and is responsible for tear production.

-The mandibular fossa is the smooth concave articular surface formed by both the squamous and petrous parts of the temporal bone.
-It is a part of temporomandibular joint and lodges the condyle of mandible.
+The mandibular fossa or glenoid fossa is the smooth concave articular surface formed by both the squamous and petrous parts of the temporal bone.
+It forms the superior articular part of the temporomandibular joint and lodges the condyle of mandible.

 Mandibular fractures are relatively common especially among young men.
 Although traditionally the mandible and base of skull are thought to form a complete bony ring, interrupted only by the TMJs.
 This should mean that the mandible should fracture in two places (akin to the bony pelvis) making s...

 Mandibular lesions are myriad and common.
 The presence of teeth results in lesions that are specific to the mandible (and maxilla) and a useful classification that defines them as odontogenic or non-odontogenic.
 While it may often not be possible to make a diagnosis on imaging alone, this classi...

 Mandibular osteoradionecrosis (ORN) is more common after radiation therapy for head and neck malignancies due to the superficial position of the mandible, which exposes it to high radiation.
 The maxilla can also be involved, but this is less frequent.

 There are many causes for mandibular periostitis: